Tinkerforge/doc/en/source/Hardware/Bricklets/RGB_LED.rst

 The RGB LED :ref:`Bricklet <primer_bricklets>` can be used to extend the features of :ref:`Bricks <primer_bricks>` with the capability to control a RGB LED.
-Each of the three channels (red, green, blue) can be controllied individually with 8 bit resolution.
+Each of the three channels (red, green, blue) can be controlled individually with 8 bit resolution.

 Technical Specifications